Lotus 900 series: Type 910 and 910S

 The type 910 was a turbocharged engine introduced in the 1980 Esprit Essex.
-Esprit development engineer Mike Kimberley and Turbo engine project manager Graham Atkin convinced Chapman to focus on maximizing torque at low engine speeds.
+Esprit development engineer Mike Kimberley and Turbo engine project manager Graham Atkin convinced Chapman to focus on maximising torque at low engine speeds.

 The compression ratio for the turbo engine was lowered from the 9.4:1 of the naturally aspirated engines to 7.5:1 by lowering the piston crowns and rings relative to the gudgeon pins.
 New camshafts that increased both lift and duration were added, as were sodium-filled exhaust valves and larger water passages in the cylinder head.
 The lower main-bearing girdle was made stronger.
 The installation included a larger radiator and higher-capacity water pump.
 A dry-sump system was fitted along with an additional scavenge pump and an oil cooler.
 The engine reverted to a wet-sump system in 1982.

 The type 910 used a single Garrett AiResearch T3 turbocharger with maximum boost pressure set to 0.55 bar.
-Lotus kept the dual Dell'Orto 40 DHLA carburetors used on the non-turbo engines but opted to have the turbocharger blow through the carburetors, which necessitated pressure seals on the throttle spindles to prevent leaks in the pressurized air-fuel system.
+Lotus kept the dual Dell'Orto 40 DHLA carburettors used on the non-turbo engines but opted to have the turbocharger blow through the carburettors, which necessitated pressure seals on the throttle spindles to prevent leaks in the pressurised air-fuel system.
 Output of the 910 engine was 210 hp at 6,250 rpm and 200 lbft of torque at 4,500 rpm.